Birth Injuries: Cerebral Palsy and Erbs Palsy

 Symptoms of cerebral palsy in a child may take some time to show up, but can include the following: slow development in terms of rolling over, crawling, smiling, and talking; abnormal or decreased muscle tone, or "floppiness" of limbs; unusual posture; poor co-ordination; involuntary movements; and vision or hearing problems.

-- Failure to recognize that a caesarean section should have been performed, based on the baby's size
+- Failure to recognize that a cesarean section should have been performed, based on the baby's size

 - Failure to adequately deliver the baby in situations involving "shoulder dystocia"